 Studies conducted into the isolated and combined effects of Shilajit and other herbs in the treatment of various addictions from alcohol to opioids.
 Research shows that the analgesic tolerance to morphine can be modified by the administration of Shilajit.
 This type of data provides scope for further research into how it may support breaking addiction cycles.
 [53, 54, 55, 56]

 There is a consistent hope among Researchers that the naturally occurring active compounds found within Shilajit may help people overcome a range of addictions.
-However, in such a small segment of medical research, more emphasis on specific types of studies are needed.
+However, in such a small segment of medical research, more emphasis on specific types of studies is needed.

 A key part of overcoming any form of addiction is moving through the detoxification process.
 Historically Shilajit has been considered a good detoxifier with the capability of eliminating toxins, while with prolonged use it is said Shilajit benefits the body by stopping toxins from being produced.